Pigs: Profile and Information

 11. Pigs are incredibly social animals.
 They have been found to form close bonds with each other and with other animals.
 In the same way, humans try to keep warm by cuddling; pigs may also cuddle up with each other for the sake of warmth.

-12. The assumption that pigs are dirty animals is wrong as they’ll instead bathe in clean water when in hot weather than rub themselves in the mud.
+12. The assumption that pigs are dirty animals is wrong as they’d rather bathe in clean water when in hot weather than rub themselves in the mud.

-We hope that you have learned more about pigs and you also found this article useful.
-Do not hesitate to leave an opinion or additional information in the comments section below.
+We hope you have learned more about pigs and found this article useful.
+Do not hesitate to leave an opinion or additional information in the comments below.

 Leave a Reply